-The campus wireless service operates in an open environment, meaning that information sent over the wireless network (including sensitive data such as usernames, passwords or bank account info) is communicated in clear-text and can be intercepted, unless:
+Except for the secure eduroam network, the campus wireless service operates in an open environment, meaning that information sent over the wireless network (including sensitive data such as usernames, passwords or bank account info) is communicated in clear-text and can be intercepted, unless:

 - You are accessing a secure web page (one that begins with "https").

 - You have established a connection to the CSU, Chico virtual private network (VPN).

 - You are using an application that uses a secure protocol, such as SSH.

 To protect your private information, configure your device for the more secure and encrypted eduroam network, above.
 If that is not an option, you can use the campus VPN service to encrypt your traffic (see below) and use it while browsing.
 You can also protect it by making sure that anytime you are sending or viewing private information in your web browser (such as usernames, passwords, or bank account information), you are accessing a website that begins with "https".